CCEMGroupTCD/DARTassembler/docs/ligand_filters.rst

         max: 300.2                            # Maximum molecular weight (todo unit).
 If empty, will be ignored.
         apply_to_denticities: [3]                      # List of denticities to apply this filter to.
 If empty, will be ignored.

-      - filter: atom_count                  # filter out ligands with atom count outside of this range
+      - filter: number_of_atoms                  # filter out ligands with atom count outside of this range
         min: 10                               # Minimum number of atoms.
 If empty, will be ignored.
         max: 100                              # Maximum number of atoms.
 If empty, will be ignored.
         apply_to_denticities: [3]                      # List of denticities to apply this filter to.
 If empty, will be ignored.